 What do cleaners do?

 How your office is cleaned will depend on your individual office needs.
 How many bathrooms?
-Do you want the dishwasher empties/filled?
-What type of flooring surface/s are in your office?
+Do you want the dishwasher emptied/filled?
+What type of flooring surfaces are in your office?
 How many trash cans need to be emptied?
 Will you provide supplies?

 When cleaners provide the products, you’re likely paying a premium price.
 It’s best to purchase toilet paper, soap and hand towels in bulk through Amazon and have the cleaning crew replenish them.
 My team brings their own cleaning products, the cost of which is included in my monthly charge.

-Our dishwasher is filled and started by our cleaning team.
-We ask our staff to place dishes in the machine rather than leave them in the sink.
+Though our dishwasher is filled and started by our cleaning team.
+We do ask that our staff place dishes in the machine rather than leave them in the sink.
 This helps the cleaning crew focus on more critical things like trash, bathrooms and floors.